j0lvera/pgbudget/README.md

 - Is useful for complex transactions or for users familiar with accounting principles
 - Follows standard PostgreSQL table operations

 Both methods maintain the integrity of your double-entry accounting system while offering flexibility based on your comfort level with accounting concepts.
+The `simple_transactions` view is particularly useful for applications where users shouldn't need to understand accounting principles to manage their budget effectively.

 ### View Account Transactions